How it all Started.

 In any event, the reason that they were well regarded around the clubs was their singing.
 Brothers, or in this case brother and sister, can usually harmonise well and they carried on this tradition.
 Their choice of music was mostly English folk music with the songs of Euan McColl and Peggy Seeger being particular favorites.

 Andy was starting to become a very good banjo player and Ken wanted that sound to add to the trio sound that they already had.
 He persuaded Andy to join and after several weeks of rehearsal the band decided that they were ready to play in public.
 Introducing “Ken, Martin, Mike and Andy” was too much of a mouthful and the band had to have a name.
 Agreeing to a name naturally took much longer than learning the material and the band was still undecided by the time they were ready for their debut.
 One of the suggestions had been “ The Down County Boys “ for the reason that Ken, the lead singer and spokesman, originated from County Down in Northern Ireland, another was “ The Warwickshire Travellers “ which was thought to sound ‘bluegrassy’.
-Came the moment of their debut and Martin Perdine, who was to introduce them on stage, listens to all of the bickering backstage and finally declares “Well, I’m damned if I’m going to introduce you as the Warwickshire Travellers” so The Down County Boys it was
+Came the moment of their debut and Martin Perdine, who was to introduce them on stage, listens to all of the bickering backstage and finally declares “Well, I’m damned if I’m going to introduce you as the Warwickshire Travellers” so The Down County Boys it was (and still is).

 By, Mike Rodgers.